Homebrew/homebrew-cask/USAGE.md

 * `--version`: print version and exit
 * `--debug`: output debug information
 * `--no-binaries`: skip symlinking executable binaries into `/usr/local/bin`
+* `--require-sha`: abort installation of cask if no checksum is defined

 You can also modify the default installation locations used when issuing `brew cask install`: